The Lost Words

 Our gallery was delighted to host the award-winning The Lost Words exhibition in 2019.

-There will be three performance per day, tickets will cost £12.50 for adults and £7.50 for children.
-Booking essential.
+There will be three performance per day, tickets will cost £12.50 for adultand £7.50 for children.
+Booking details and 2021 dates to be confirmed.

 The Lost Words exhibition (summer 2019)